CliffordC/quakes/README.md

 ## Resources used

-This could not have been possible without the work of Geonames team.
+This could not have been possible without the work of Geonames team and google maps.